kanidm/webauthn-rs/README.md

 Known BROKEN Keys/Harwdare
 --------------------------

-* Pixel 3a / Pixel 4 + Chrome - Does not send correct attestation certificates, and ignores requested algorithms.
+* Pixel 3a / Pixel 4 + Chrome - Does not send correct attestation certificates,
+  and ignores requested algorithms.
-* Windows Hello + Windows 11 (22000.556) + Firefox running on AMD Ryzen 9 + MSI X570 Chipset (BIOS version A.F3, released 2021-09-27) - Truncates 16-byte authenticator aaguid to 1 byte.
+* Windows Hello + Windows 11 (22000.556) + Firefox running on AMD Ryzen 9 + MSI
+  X570 Chipset (BIOS version A.F3, released 2021-09-27) - When aaguid is meant
+  to be 16 bytes of 0, it emits a single 0 byte.

 Standards Compliance
 --------------------